defano/wyldcard/README.md

 ## Scripts and Handlers

-A script consists of zero or more _handlers_ and/or _function definitions_.
+A HyperTalk script consists of _handlers_ and _function definitions_.

 A handler is a list of statements that execute when the handler's name is passed as a message to the part containing it.
-A function definition, like its counterpart in other imperative languages, accepts zero or more arguments, executes zero or more statements, and optionally returns a single value.
+A function, like its counterpart in other imperative languages, accepts zero or more arguments, executes zero or more statements, and optionally returns a single value.

 For example, a button might contain the script: